In this tutorial, we will understand the decision tree regression algorithm and implement it in Python.

 # Creating Feature Matrix and Dependent Variable Vector X = dataset.iloc[:, 1].values y = dataset.iloc[:, 2].values

 Well, we have come to the main part of the Regression.
 To implement Random Forest Regression, we need RandomForestRegressor class from Scikit-Learn library.
-Then we fit an object of that class to our dataset.

 from sklearn.ensemble import RandomForestRegressor regressor = RandomForestRegressor(n_estimators = 10, random_state = 0) regressor.fit(X, y)